LostPieceUniverse/C-Compiler/doc.md

 -> Translate function for each NodeType ```Program```,```FuncDecl```,```Statement```,```Expression```<br>

 While recursivly iterating over the AST-Nodes, each node gets fed one of the corresponding translatefunctions.

+I have to learn about proper memory handling.

+### Understand Memory Handling
+-> define how variables and data will be allocated and accessed in memory, considering  stack frames, heap memory ect.

 ## Stuff